AndreyDodonov-EH/netilion-all/docs/PurchaseOrderStatusApi.md

 Get a single purchase order status

 Get a specific purchase order status identified by the id in the URL.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript